Basic MLB Rules

 Player Trading Rules

-Some new rules feature in 2020, many of which aim to allow for smoother gameplay.
+Some new rules feature for this year, many of which aim to allow for smoother gameplay.
 The rules have also restricted game interruptions with some of the changes.
 Overall it seems the idea is to keep the game flowing without too many breaks that can subdue the atmosphere at the pinnacle of a game.

 Rosters will be restricted to 28 active players per team.
 This is a big change from the previously allowed number of 40.
 It balances the competitive field; teams will have to think carefully about the spots allocated to them.